-During the financial year, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries as their financial performance was deteriorating due to keen competition and the outbreak of COVID-19 pandemic.
-A total impairment losses of RM1,042,129 (2020 - Nil), representing the write-down of the investments to their recoverable amounts, was recognised in "Administrative Expenses" line item of the statement of profit or loss and other comprehensive income.
+In the previous financial year, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries as their financial performance was deteriorating due to keen competition and the outbreak of COVID-19 pandemic.
+A total impairment losses of RM1,042,129, representing the write-down of the investments to their recoverable amounts, was recognised in "Administrative Expenses" line item of the statement of profit or loss and other comprehensive income as disclosed in Note 33 to the financial statements.